 Is Good Attendance Rewarded at Clarendon?

 We run various rewards for good attendance, linked to the Clarendon Rewards program.
 These include attendance fortnights, and tutor group and house ‘spot’ prizes.
-Students can also get reward points through being at school 100% of the time:
+Students can also get reward points through either having 100% or improving attendance each week.

 Are there any exceptional circumstances that support my child's absence?